gamerlyta/senku-xmd/README.md

 # Senku Multi-Purpose WhatsApp Bot 🤖🔥

-A powerful WhatsApp bot built with Node.js and Baileys library — designed to manage groups, handle media, spam tagging, and more.
+A powerful WhatsApp bot built with Node.js and Baileys library — designed to manage groups, handle media, and more.

-Coded with love & chaos by *Senku 🥷🏾*
+> Coded with love & chaos by *Senku 🥷🏾*

 ---

 ## Features 🚀

-This bot comes fully loaded with essential tools for WhatsApp automation.
+This bot comes fully loaded with essential tools for WhatsApp automation, moderation, and fun.

+---

 ### [⚙️ UTILS COMMANDS]
 | Command     | Description                |